Institute for Progress: High-skilled immigration policy

 IFP has emphasized the importance of immigrants to American science and innovation.
 IFP's senior immigration fellow Jeremy Neufeld has proposed extending the Optional Practical Training period for international students and expanding O-1 visa eligibility.
 Neufeld has advocated for reforms to increase foreign STEM talent in the US to compliment investments in semiconductor manufacturing by the CHIPS Act.
 Neufeld has also advocated reforming the H-1B visa system to replace the lottery with merit-based selection.

 Biosecurity policy

 IFP research in biosecurity focuses on issues related to preventing and mitigating the harms from future pandemics as well as accelerating progress in the life sciences.
 Senior biosecurity fellow Nikki Teran has expressed support for comprehensive biosecurity policy reform, including the PREVENT Pandemics Act, and has analyzed how spending in the bill compares to proposed spending in the American Pandemic Preparedness Plan.
 She also criticized the federal government's response to the 2022 Monkeypox outbreak, attributing a lack of effective vaccinations and treatments to administrative failures.

-Emerging technology policy

-IFP is engaged with agricultural innovation research and permitting reform for decarbonization technologies.